-13 Other Matters
+12 Other Matters

-13.1 Are there any other material considerations that should be taken into account by lenders when participating in financings in your jurisdiction?
+12.1 Are there any other material considerations that should be taken into account by lenders when participating in financings in your jurisdiction?

-There are no other material considerations which should be taken into account.
+There are no other material considerations which should be considered.

-Tina Meigh is head of the Cayman Islands Finance team at Maples and Calder, the Maples Group's law firm.
+Tina Meigh is global head of the Finance team at Maples and Calder, the Maples Group's law firm, and is based in the Cayman Islands.
 She specialises in finance transactions and has extensive experience in all aspects of fund finance, banking, derivatives and securitisations.
 Tina represents hedge funds, private equity funds and banks on lending transactions, bank products, deal structures and on all types of secured transactions.
 She advises a large number of international associations and financial institutions on derivatives and issues surrounding related collateral packages in the context of insolvency in the Cayman Islands.
 She also has significant experience of general corporate and commercial matters and the establishment of offshore investment funds.